The images and text used on this and all other USM web pages are the copyrighted property

 MAGAZINE RUF DER HEIMAT

-These four 1941 Hochland HJ magazines are offered for sale
+These four 1941 Hochland HJ magazines are **SOLD**.

-This USM Books website is Copyright © 2011 by USM, Inc., and the text and images on it are fully protected by international copyright law.
+This USMBOOKS web page is Copyright © 2014 by USM, Inc., and the text and images on it are fully protected by international copyright law.
 It is therefore, illegal for anyone to take any of the material found here and use it for their own purposes without our written permission, irrespective of any excuse they may feel they have for doing so.

 During World War II in Germany, the 5-7/8 x 8-1/4 inch illustrated magazine Ruf der Heimat (Call of the Home Land) was published monthly or bimonthly by the Kriegsbetreuungsdienst Gebiet Hochland as a Feldpost Brief (Field Post Communication) of the Hochland Hitler Youth.
 It was sent to Hochland alumni in service with Wehrmacht and Waffen-SS units in all theaters.